-The operating results for the 2018 year was positive, as expected.
+The year 2018 results were positive, as expected.
 The Company was established for the sole purpose of issuing hybrid subordinated securities.
 The proceeds of these securities are used for general corporate purposes of UniCredit BA, its subsidiaries and affiliates.
 The Company is designed to take in interest revenue from a subordinated deposit with the Parent and pay dividends on the subordinated securities, in the process generating net interest income.

-The outlook for 2019 is expected to be roughly the same.
+The outlook for 2019 is expected to be similar to 2018.